needle-mirror/com.unity.netcode/Documentation~/set-up-client-server-worlds.md

-# Setting up client and server worlds
+# Set up client and server worlds

 Set up your clients and server using Netcode for Entities' networking model.